Raja Kumari, DIVINE, Kaam Bhaari bag nominations for MTV Europe Music Awards Best India Act | www.lokmattimes.com

 Canadian pop sensation Justin Bieber leads the nominations for the 2021 MTV Europe Music Awards, with eight nods including nominations in the Best Artist, Best Song And Best Pop categories.

-The winner will be announced at Papp Laszlo Budapest Sportarena in Hungary on November 14, and Indian audiences will be able to watch the ceremony on November 15, 8 AM onwards on Vh1 India.
+The winner will be announced at Papp Laszlo Budapest Sportarena in Hungary on November 14.

 ( With inputs from ANI )